-Take an Environmental Education Class at the Liberty State Park Interpretive Center
+Take a class at the Liberty State Park Interpretive Center

 Unlock your inner scientist at Liberty Science Center

 Want to make their eyes light up?
 Right within the park, Liberty Science Center is jam-packed with fun, interactive activities for all ages to inspire curiosity and wonder- you won’t hear one uttering of “I’m bored!”
 Explore amazing things to do in 16 galleries, including a suspended climbing maze 35 feet above the floor, a pitch-black maze, exotic animals like piranhas and naked mole rats, and the biggest planetarium in the Western Hemisphere with an 89-foot diameter screen.
-We love Liberty Science Center so much that it is featured in our 13 Zoos in New Jersey To Visit This Spring, and These Aquariums In NJ AreThe Best Guides.
+For more details, read about our visit to Liberty Science Center and all the cool exhibits your kids will ask to see over and over again.

 Reflect at the Empty Sky Memorial

-Before you start your adventure, take a moment to visit the twin walls the give a clear-cut view toward Ground Zero at the Empty Sky Memorial.
-The length of each wall at the memorial is precisely equal to one side of the former World Trade Center Towers as the wall’s height reflects the proportion of the former buildings sideways.
+Before starting your adventure, take a moment to visit the twin walls that give a clear-cut view toward Ground Zero at the Empty Sky Memorial.
+The length of each wall at the memorial is precisely equal to one side of the former World Trade Center Towers, as the wall’s height reflects the proportion of the former buildings sideways.
 Seven hundred and forty-nine New Jersey victims’ are named on the stainless steel walls and give any visitor pause looking at them.

 1 Audrey Zapp Drive, Jersey City, NJ 07305